AbbieNgXinYi/Istor-a/README.md

 Lite-Puter DP-81 DMX Splitter

 4) The console is connected to the pandora box via LAN which enables the pandora box to communicate with the grandMA3 console by sending command using OSC so that the lighting console can automatically excute the sequences or the cues that was stored inside the console.
 The OSC command can be set by using the pandora box widget designer.

 ---
-### Control System
-We are using 1 cp3 processor, 1 router, 1 network switcher and 1 laptop to control the 4 projectors.
-1) The cp3 processor, laptop and all 4 projectors are connected to the network switcher using lan cables.
-2) Crestron VT-Pro-e is used to design and create the buttons.
-3) Each buttons were given different digital joins digits.
-4) 2) SIMPL windows is used to program all the 4 projectors to 'ON' or 'OFF'.

 #### Phidget Control System